UA-141369524-4

 The problem isn’t all the added sugar (even though they’re often loaded with 12 added grams per cup or more)… or knowing about the disturbing traces of Roundup that have been found in certain cereals (that’s a good enough reason!)…

-But the real daily problem is…
+And the real daily problem is…

-Cereals are never filling enough for the most important meal of the day (or at least one of them).
 It doesn’t do the fulfillment job for kids or adults… and it didn’t do it for me as a growing child that felt the stomach gurgles by mid-morning.

-This is the reality for most school kids that just plow through their hunger discomforts.
-So I remember bringing a snack to school.
 But then I forgot about it or was too busy to eat it.
 My mind was somewhere else as it wasn’t lunchtime when everyone else around me was eating.

-Decades later, this hasn’t changed.
+Decades later, these conditions haven’t changed.

 Cereal is still the popular go-to convenient breakfast.
-Cereal grocery shelves are filled or empty.
-And we still forget and get too busy.

-In America, porridge is a tougher sell.
-When I was growing up, enriched white Wonder Bread was the magical bread that kids felt proud of bringing to school and parents felt good about for lunch sandwiches.
+Also when I was growing up, enriched white Wonder Bread was the magical bread that kids felt proud of bringing to school and parents felt good about for lunch sandwiches.

 Enriched bread today has a different context.
 It can be enriched with dairy, eggs, or sourdough.
 And “fortified” cereal is also different in its wonders.